Grelot/blog/content/resume/index.md

     <h3>Bioinformatics internship</h3>
     <h6>INSERM Research Unit S1134, Dynamics of Structures and Interactions of Macromolecules in Biology, Paris</h6>
     <p>
-        Improvement and implementation of an algorithm to predict 3D-modelisation of protein structure at atomic resolution.
+        Optimise an algorithm to predict 3D-modelisation of protein structure at atomic resolution.
     </p>
         <mark>C</mark>
         <mark>python</mark>